United Kingdom

 Pre-travel preparation

 Before travelling to the UK, consult a travel doctor to review your immunisations, ensure routine vaccines are up to date, and get personalised advice based on your itinerary.
-Even with the UK’s advanced healthcare system, visitors may be left with high costs unless covered by reciprocal agreements or travel insurance.

 Food and water hygiene